Last updated: June 26, 2026. All scoring mechanics, voting strategies, and theme tips reflect the current 2026 version of Dress To Impress.

 Voting Phase: How to Get Higher Votes

-| Posture | Walk confidently.
+Walk confidently.
 Stand tall.
-Use the pose feature. | Slouching, rushing, or standing still. |
+Use the pose feature.

-| Eye contact | Face the camera.
-Engage with the “audience.” | Looking at the ground or turning away. |
+Face the camera.
+Engage with the “audience.”
+Looking at the ground reads as insecurity, and voters unconsciously penalize it.

-The Psychology of Voting
+The psychology of voting.

-Understanding how other players vote helps you optimize your outfit for maximum stars:
+Understanding how other players vote helps you optimize your outfit for maximum stars.

 | Voter Behavior | How to Appeal to It |